supriodubey/Astrostatistics/README.md

-# Astrostatistics-2022
+# Astrostatistics
-This repository contains the Solutions to the HW for the Astrostatistics course taken at unipd.
+This repository contains the Solutions to the HW for the Astrostatistics course taken at unipd